cds-astro/cds-bstree-file-readonly-rust/README.md

 * groups of blocks fitting in the disk cache
 The full tree is not balanced:
 * it is made of a main balance tree
-* plus a sub-tree recursivly consiting in
+* plus a rightmost sub-tree recursivly consiting in
     - a main balanced tree
-    - plus a sub-tree...
+    - plus a rightmost sub-tree...
 The tree has 0 unused byte.

 Warning
 -------

+Main functionnalities are complete (building and queryig), but this is not necessarilly production ready: more testing is needed (please report any bug).

 For performances purposes, the code makes a large use of monomorphization (no dynamic dispath at all!).
 It leads to: